dnlbowers/blackjack/TESTING.md

 1. Published the page via GitHub pages and shared with fellow students to test and provide feedback.

 1. Created a post on linked in and asked my network of over 500 developers to review the site and report any issues.
 The post was viewed more than 900 times and no issues were reported back in the comments.

+### ***Manual Testing:***
+* During testing, I used four different browsers to ensure cross-compatibility.
+The desktop browsers used by myself were:

+  1. Chrome
+  2. Firefox
+  3. Opera
+  4. Edge

+* I then used the devtools to simulate different screen sizes/devices down to 320 px in width.
+* In addition to this, I also asked several people to test using iPhones and Apple Mac laptops/desktops using safari.
+These users reported no issues or bugs only style suggestions.

 ### ***Bugs and Fixes:***

 1. **Intended Outcome** - A gameplay that looped continuously once initiated and takes the appropriate actions based on the user's input